 Keith: Let me see here.
 Where are alligators from?

 Michael: Where are alligators from, ok.
 So, that will pop up and it will populate.
-Did you ever seen an answer box answer?
+Have you ever seen an answer box answer?
 It’s either at the top of the search result in mobile or desktop or even voice search.
 If you ask Alexa or ask Google, it will read that top zero-search result.
 Google is becoming more of an answer engine than a search engine, and you’ll see, even in 2019 last year, even in some of our clients and some of the business that I worked for before this, you’ll see clicks dropping because people will be asking questions and they don’t have to click into a website, they can just find the answer on Google.

 So why we should fear it is that we’re losing clicks but in order to combat that we just have to, as Jeff said before, it has to be quality content.
-And we have to optimize for that, we have to optmize for voice search and zero click.
+And we have to optimize for that, we have to optimize for voice search and zero click.
 And that something that I’ve always been working on, even since last year.
 Like there are so many methods that you can do in order to hit that zero-click mark and to rank for it.

 Keith: Yeah I see that a lot.
 I play a lot of Minecraft, so every so often I forget how to make something in Minecraft.
 So I have Google Home next to me, and I’ll say, “Hey Google, how do you make a furnace in Minecraft?”
 And it says, “According to such and such website, it’s three stone across around the outside that will make a furnace.”
 So that’s what zero-click is.